Healthdirect Free Australian health advice you can count on.

 What are the signs of depression in young people?

-Many of the signs of depression in young people are like those in adults, but there are some things to look out for in young people.
-For example:
+Many of the signs and symptoms of depression in young people are like those in adults.

-Sometimes it can be difficult to tell the signs of depression in young people from the mood changes that are a normal part of growing up.
-An obvious and troubling change in behaviour that lasts longer than 2 weeks may mean your child needs support.
+It can be hard to tell the signs of depression in young people, compared to mood changes that are a normal part of growing up.

 You may also notice physical signs of depression, such as:

 Almost everyone has some of these signs occasionally.
-If your symptoms are severe or won’t go away after a couple of weeks, you may be experiencing depression.
+If your symptoms are severe or won’t go away after 2 weeks, you may be experiencing depression.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.